 Why You'll Love This Sandwich

-- This vegan copycat tunacado sandwich swaps tuna for a very convincing, flavorful plant-based alternative.
+- The tuna filling is a very convincing, flavorful plant-based alternative to tuna.

 - Despite its gourmet appeal, this sandwich is surprisingly simple to whip up, especially if you have the vegan pesto and aioli ready or store-bought.